neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.level.chunk.ChunkSource`
     - `updateChunkForced` now returns a boolean indicating if the chunk has been forcefully loaded
     - `getForceLoadedChunks` - Returns all chunks that have been forcefully loaded.

+## The Game Test Overhaul

+Game tests have been completely overhauled into a registry based system, completely revamped from the previous automatic annotation-driven system.
+However, as of the current version, they are not fully implemented.
+As such, the full update primer of the system will wait until a later update.

+For a quick explanation, the game test system is broken into test functions, test environments, and test instances.
+Test environments are the analog of the batching system -- the server level is setup before the game tests are run and then teardowned afterwards.
+Test instances represent an indivdual test to run.
+These take in a `TestData`, which is the closest analog to the previous `TestFunction`.
+Finally, Test functions are a subtype for a test instance used to run the test instance.
+A test function is basically a consumer wrapped around the `GameTestHelper`.
+In its current state, it is expected that a test function either fails or succeeds.

+- `net.minecraft.client.renderer.blockentity`
+    - `BeaconRenderer` now has a generic that takes in a subtype of `BlockEntity` and `BeaconBeamOwner`
+    - `StructureBlockRenderer` -> `BlockEntityWithBoundingBoxRenderer`, not one-to-one
+- `net.minecraft.core.registries.Registries#TEST_FUNCTION`, `TEST_ENVIRONMENT_DEFINITION_TYPE`, `TEST_INSTANCE_TYPE`
+- `net.minecraft.gametest.Main` - The entrypoint for the game test server.
+- `net.minecraft.gametest.framework`
+    - `AfterBatch`, `BeforeBatch` annotations are removed
+    - `BlockBasedTestInstance` - A test instance for testing the test block.
+    - `BuiltinTestFunctions` - Contains all registered test functions.
+    - `FailedTestTracker` - An object for holding all game tests that failed.
+    - `FunctionGameTestInstance` - A test instance for running a test function.
+    - `GameTest` annotation is removed
+    - `GameTestAssertException` now takes in a `Component` and the tick the error occured at
+        - `getDescription` - Creates a component for the error message.
+    - `GameTestBatch` now takes in an index and environment definition instead of a name and batch setups
+    - `GameTestBatchFactory`
+        - `fromTestFunction` -> `divideIntoBatches`, not one-to-one
+        - `toGameTestInfo` is removed
+        - `toGameTestBatch` now takes in an environment definition and an index
+        - `$TestDecorator` - Creates a list of test infos from a test instance and level.
+    - `GameTestEnvironments` - Contains all environments used for batching game test instances.
+    - `GameTestGenerator` annotation is removed
+    - `GameTestHelper`
+        - `tickBlock` - Ticks the block at the specific position.
+        - `assertionException` - Returns a new exception to throw on error.
+        - `getBlockEntity` now takes in a `Class` to cast the block entity to
+        - `assertBlockTag` - Checks whether the block at the position is within the provided tag.
+        - `assertBlock` now takes in a block -> component function for the error message.
+        - `assertBlockProperty` now takes in a `Component` instead of a string
+        - `assertBlockState` now takes in either nothing, a blockstate -> component function, or a supplied component
+        - `assertRedstoneSignal` now takes in a supplied component
+        - `assertContainerSingle` - Asserts that a container contains exactly one of the item specified.
+        - `assertEntityPosition`, `assertEntityProperty` now takes in a component
+        - `fail` now takes in a `Component` for the error message
+        - `assertTrue`, `assertValueEqual`, `assertFalse` now takes in a component
+    - `GameTestInfo` now takes in a holder-wrapped `GameTestInstance` instead of a `TestFunction`
+        - `setStructureBlockPos` -> `setTestBlockPos`
+        - `placeStructure` now returns nothing
+        - `getTestName` - `id`, not one-to-one
+        - `getStructureBlockPos` -> `getTestBlockPos`
+        - `getStructureBlockEntity` -> `getTestInstanceBlockEntity`
+        - `getStructureName` -> `getStructure`
+        - `getTestFunction` -> `getTest`, `getTestHolder`, not one-to-one
+        - `getOrCalculateNorthwestCorner`, `setNorthwestCorner` are removed
+    - `GameTestInstance` - Defines a test to run.
+    - `GameTestInstances` - Contains all registered tests.
+    - `GameTestMainUtil` - A utility for running the game test server.
+    - `GameTestRegistry` class is removed
+    - `GameTestSequence#tickAndContinue`, `tickAndFailIfNotComplete` now take in an integer for the tick instead of a long
+    - `GameTestServer#create` now takes in an optional string and boolean instead of the collection of test functions and the starting position
+    - `GeneratedTest` - A object holding the test to run for the given environment and the function to apply
+    - `ReportGameListener#spawnBeacon` is removed
+    - `StructureBlockPosFinder` -> `TestPosFinder`
+    - `StructureUtils`
+        - `testStructuresDir` is now a path
+        - `getStructureBounds`, `getStructureBoundingBox`, `getStructureOrigin`, `addCommandBlockAndButtonToStartTest` are removed
+        - `createNewEmptyStructureBlock` -> `createNewEmptyTest`, not one-to-one
+        - `getStartCorner`, `prepareTestStructure`, `encaseStructure`, `removeBarriers` are removed
+        - `findStructureBlockContainingPos` -> `findTestContainingPos`
+        - `findNearestStructureBlock` -> `findNearestTest`
+        - `findStructureByTestFunction`, `createStructureBlock` are removed
+        - `findStructureBlocks` -> `findTestBlocks`
+        - `lookedAtStructureBlockPos` -> `lookedAtTestPos`
+    - `TestClassNameArgument` is removed
+    - `TestEnvironmentDefinition` - Defines the environment that the test is run on by setting the data on the level appropriately.
+    - `TestFinder` no longer contains a generic for the context
+        - `$Builder#allTests`, `allTestsInClass`, `locateByName` are removed
+        - `$Builder#byArgument` -> `byResourceSelection`
+    - `TestFunction` -> `TestData`, not one-to-one
+    - `TestFunctionArgument` -> `net.minecraft.commands.arguments.ResourceSelectorArgument`
+    - `TestFunctionFinder` -> `TestInstanceFinder`
+    - `TestFunctionLoader` - Holds the list of test functions to load and run.
+- `net.minecraft.network.protocol.game`
+    - `ClientboundTestInstanceBlockState` - A packet sent to the client containing the status of a test along with its size.
+    - `ServerboundSetTestBlockPacket` - A packet sent to the server to set the information within the test block to run.
+    - `ServerboundTestInstanceBlockActionPacket` - A packet sent to the server to set up the test instance within the test block.
+- `net.minecraft.world.entity.player.Player`
+    - `openTestBlock` -> Opens a test block.
+    - `openTestInstanceBlock` - Opens a test block for a game test instance.
+- `net.minecraft.world.level.block`
+    - `TestBlock` - A block used for running game tests.
+    - `TestInstanceBlock` - A block used for managing a single game test.
+- `net.minecraft.world.level.block.entity`
+    - `BeaconBeamOwner` - An interface that represents a block entity with a beacon beam.
+    - `BeaconBlockEntity` now implements `BeaconBeamOwner`
+        - `BeaconBeamSection` -> `BeaconBeamOwner$Section`
+    - `BoundingBoxRenderable` - An interface that represents a block entity that can render an arbitrarily-sized bounding box.
+    - `StructureBlockEntity` now implements `BoundingBoxRenderable`
+    - `TestBlockEntity` - A block entity used for running game tests.
+    - `TestInstanceBlockEntity` - A block entity used for managing a single game test.
+- `net.minecraft.world.level.block.state.properties.TestBlockMode` - A property for representing the current state of the game tests associated with a test block.

+## Data Component Getters

+The data component system can now be represented on arbitrary objects through the use of the `DataComponentGetter`.
+As the name implies, the getter is responsible for getting the component from the associated type key.
+Both block entities and entities use the `DataComponentGetter` to allow querying the internal data, such as variant information or custom names.
+They both also have methods for collecting the data components from another holder (via `applyImplicitComponents` or `applyImplicitComponent`).
+Block entities also contain a method for collection to another holder via `collectImplicitComponents`.

+### Entities

+Some `EntitySubPredicate`s for entity variants have been transformed into data components stored on the held item due to a recent change on `EntityPredicate` now taking in a `DataComponentPredicate` for matching the slots on an entity.

+- `net.minecraft.advancements.critereon`
+    - `EntityPredicate` now takes in a `DataComponentPredicate` to match the equipment slots checked
+    - `EntitySubPredicate`
+        - `AXOLTOL` -> `DataComponents#AXOLOTL_VARIANT`
+        - `FOX` -> `DataComponents#FOX_VARIANT`
+        - `MOOSHROOM` -> `DataComponents#MOOSHROOM_VARIANT`
+        - `RABBIT` -> `DataComponents#RABBIT_VARIANT`
+        - `HORSE` -> `DataComponents#HORSE_VARIANT`
+        - `LLAMA` -> `DataComponents#LLAMA_VARIANT`
+        - `VILLAGER` -> `DataComponents#VILLAGER_VARIANT`
+        - `PARROT` -> `DataComponents#PARROT_VARIANT`
+        - `SALMON` -> `DataComponents#SALMON_SIZE`
+        - `TROPICAL_FISH` -> `DataComponents#TROPICAL_FISH_PATTERN`, `TROPICAL_FISH_BASE_COLOR`, `TROPICAL_FISH_PATTERN_COLOR`
+        - `PAINTING` -> `DataComponents#PAINTING_VARIANT`
+        - `CAT` -> `DataComponents#CAT_VARIANT`, `CAT_COLLAR`
+        - `FROG` -> `DataComponents#FROG_VARIANT`
+        - `WOLF` -> `DataComponents#WOLF_VARIANT`, `WOLF_COLLAR`
+        - `PIG` -> `DataComponents#PIG_VARIANT`
+        - `register` with variant subpredicates have been removed
+        - `catVariant`, `frogVariant`, `wolfVariant` are removed
+        - `$EntityHolderVariantPredicateType`, `$EntityVariantPredicateType` are removed
+    - `SheepPredicate` no longer takes in the `DyeColor`
+- `net.minecraft.client.renderer.entity.state.TropicalFishRenderState#variant` -> `pattern`
+- `net.minecraft.core.component`
+    - `DataComponentGetter` - A getter that obtains data components from some object.
+    - `DataComponentHolder`, `DataComponentMap` now extends `DataComponentGetter`
+    - `DataComponentPredicate` is now a predicate of a `DataComponentGetter`
+        - `expect` - A predicate that expects a certain value for a data component.
+        - `test(DataComponentHolder)` is removed
+    - `DataComponents`
+        - `SHEEP_COLOR` - The dye color of a sheep.
+        - `SHULKER_COLOR` - The dye color of a shulker (box).
+- `net.minecraft.world.entity`
+    - `Entity` now implements `DataComponentGetter`
+        - `applyImplicitComponents` - Applies the components from the getter onto the entity.
+This should be overriden by the modder.
+        - `applyComponentsFromItemStack` - Applies the components from the stack onto the entity.
+        - `castComponentValue` - Casts the type of the object to the component type.
+        - `setComponent` - Sets the component data onto the entity.
+        - `applyImplicitComponent` - Applies the component data to the entity.
+This should be overriden by the modder.
+        - `applyImplicitComponentIfPresent` - Applies the component if it is present on the getter.
+    - `EntityType#appendCustomNameConfig` -> `appendComponentsConfig`
+    - `VariantHolder` interface is removed
+        - As such, all `setVariant` methods on relevant entities are private while the associated data can also be obtained from the `DataComponentGetter`
+- `net.minecraft.world.entity.animal`
+    - `CatVariant#CODEC`
+    - `Fox$Variant#STREAM_CODEC`
+    - `FrogVariant#CODEC`
+    - `MushroomCow$Variant#STREAM_CODEC`
+    - `Parrot$Variant#STREAM_CODEC`
+    - `Rabbit$Variant#STREAM_CODEC`
+    - `Salmon$Variant#STREAM_CODEC`
+    - `TropicalFish#getVariant` -> `getPattern`
+- `net.minecraft.world.entity.animal.axolotl.Axolotl$Variant#STREAM_CODEC`
+- `net.minecraft.world.entity.animal.horse`
+    - `Llama$Variant#STREAM_CODEC`
+    - `Variant#STREAM_CODEC`
+- `net.minecraft.world.entity.decoration.Painting`
+    - `VARIANT_MAP_CODEC` is removed
+    - `VARIANT_CODEC` is now private
+- `net.minecraft.world.entity.npc.VillagerDataHolder#getVariant`, `setVariant` are removed
+- `net.minecraft.world.item`
+    - `ItemStack#copyFrom` - Copies the component from the getter.
+    - `MobBucketItem#VARIANT_FIELD_CODEC` -> `TropicalFish$Pattern#STREAM_CODEC`
+- `net.minecraft.world.level.block.entity.BlockEntity#applyImplicitComponents` now takes in a `DataComponentGetter`
+    - `$DataComponentInput` -> `DataComponentGetter`

 ## Minor Migrations